benvial/benvial/README.md

 # Hello, I'm Ben

-I am a Research Associate at [Imperial College London](https://www.imperial.ac.uk), working in the [Department of Mathematics](https://www.imperial.ac.uk/mathematics/).
+I am a researcher and software developer.

 ## About me